AppSignal for PHP configuration options

 response_headers

-Required | no |
+| Required | no |

-Type | list(String) |
+| Type | Array<String> |

-Default value | ["accept", "accept-charset", "accept-encoding", "accept-language", "cache-control", "connection", "content-length", "host", "range"] |
+| Default value | ["accept", "accept-charset", "accept-encoding", "accept-language", "cache-control", "connection", "content-length", "date", "range"] |

 Description

 Configure which response headers to include when a request is made by an HTTP client.
 This option is an allowlist.
 It only includes the headers that are configured.
-If the list is empty, no headers are included.
+If the array is empty, no headers are included.

 send_function_parameters

-Required | no |
+| Required | no |

-Type | Boolean (true / false ) |
+| Type | Boolean (true / false) |

-Default value | true |
+| Default value | true |

 Description

 Configure whether to include function parameters in traces.
-If set to false
+If set to false no such data is sent to our servers.

-These values are set with the appsignal.function.parameters
+These values are set with the appsignal.function.parameters span attribute.

 send_request_payload

-Required | no |
+| Required | no |

-Type | Boolean (true / false ) |
+| Type | Boolean (true / false) |

-Default value | true |
+| Default value | true |

 Description

 Configure whether to send request payload data in traces.
-If set to false
+If set to false no such data is sent to our servers.

-These values are set with the appsignal.request.payload
+These values are set with the appsignal.request.payload span attribute.

 For more information please read about request payload filtering.